Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### slideViewerTileDirectoryRoot

-This is the root directory on the server filesystem where the slide viewer "tiles" should be served from.
+The root directory on the server filesystem where the slide viewer "tiles" should be served from.
 It is commonly a URL that is redirected through Apache to request files from the server.

 Default value: `http://localhost:8080/OpenAnnotate/images/seadragon/`